SergioRius/node-red-solar-diverter/README.md

 ## Hardware

 You will need an AC Dimmer rated for the required duty.
-I've been using the one (16A) on the [following link](https://es.aliexpress.com/item/1005001965951718.html?spm=a2g0s.9042311.0.0.3cb763c0xwzS4K) with success with a 1500W water heater.
+I've been using the one  on the [following link](https://es.aliexpress.com/item/1005001965951718.html?spm=a2g0s.9042311.0.0.3cb763c0xwzS4K) (16A) with success with a 1500W water heater.
 Always when buying from chinese sources, chose a higher rating one.
-You should add an small fan to the heat-sink.
+You should add a small fan to the heat-sink.

 Then connect an ESP8266 to the dimmer and provide a suitable power source.
 You can power the board using a PSU or a phone charger.